Outimed404/Cybersecurity-Training-and-Resources/Courses/DefensiveSecurity/DevSecOps/SecureSoftwareDevelopment/README.md

 ### What are key factors to successfully instill security in the development process by accounting for flexibility?
 Understanding and Empathy

-# Exercice: Fuel And Trouble
+## Task 7: Exercice: Fuel And Trouble

 ## Comic 1
 Some tests have passed to go to Testooine, which was the initial decision by x fighter dev.
 It is decided that it is the next planet to visit.